Ronald Reagan summarized government’s view of the economy: “If it moves, tax it. If it keeps moving, regulate it. If it stops moving, subsidize it.”

 Start with the CHIPS (“Creating Helpful Incentives to Produce Semiconductors”) and Science Act.
 It spends $50 billion over five years to support America’s semiconductor industry, and it creates a 25-percent tax credit for companies that invest in semiconductor manufacturing.

-Democrats argue the industry needs help, because America has lost its edge in chip manufacturing to China.
+Democrats argue the industry needs help to compete with China.

 America’s share of global chip production has fallen from 37 percent in 1990 to around 10 percent, but that is because China, Taiwan and other countries in Asia are producing so much more.
 American production is still rising in absolute terms, just slower.

 American companies still outspend their rivals in research and development.
-As a share of sales — 16 percent — American chipmakers invest more in R&D than most other industries (pharmaceuticals are a notable exception) and more than their competitors in other countries..
+As a share of sales — 16 percent — American chipmakers invest more in R&D than most other industries (pharmaceuticals are an exception) and more than their competitors in other countries..

 Chipmakers don’t need subsidies